Extending Partitions and File Systems of a System Disk on Linux (fdisk)

 UUID=1851e23f-1c57-40ab-86bb-5fc5fc606ffa /mnt/sdc ext4 defaults 0 2

-- The second column indicates the directory on which the partition is mounted.
-You can query the mount point using the df -TH command.
+- Mount point: The directory on which the partition is mounted.
+You can query the mount point using df -TH.

-- The third column indicates the file system format of the partition.
-You can query the file system format using the df -TH command.
+- Filesystem: The file system format of the partition.
+You can query the file system format using df -TH.

-- The fourth column indicates the partition mount option.
-Normally, this parameter is set to defaults.
+- Mount option: The partition mount option.
+Usually, this parameter is set to defaults.

-- 0: not use Linux dump backup.
+- 0: Linux dump backup is not used.
 Normally, dump backup is not used, and you can set this parameter to 0.

-- The sixth column indicates the fsck option, that is, whether to use fsck to check the attached disk during startup.
+- fsck: The fsck option, which means whether to use fsck to check the disk during startup.

 - If the mount point is the root partition (/), this parameter must be set to 1.